I'm 14, and a virgin, but can fit fingers inside my vagina: is something wrong with me?

 It's also always worth a reminder that the vagina isn't an object: it's an integral part of YOUR body, not something for someone else.
 So, even if there were any stock in all this loose-vagina mumbo-jumbo, or if there is a time later in your life when muscle tone is an issue (like after pregnancy), it's still nothing to get freaked out about.
 Your organs just need to be healthy, and to feel good to you: you feeling good to someone else is about WAY more than whatever state your body is in, and if to anyone it's not, they're the problem, not your body, okay?

-As far as your hymen goes, the hymen erodes slowly over time -- just due to puberty, vaginal discharges and menstruation, physical activity -- and that process is often sped up by masturbation and vaginal sex.
-Since you insert three fingers into your vagina comfortably, and when the hymen is present, it covers the vaginal opening, it's a given that your hymen is likely only partial at this point, which is totally fine.
+As far as your hymen goes, the hymen erodes slowly over time -- just due to puberty, vaginal discharges and menstruation, physical activity -- and that process can be sped up by masturbation and vaginal sex.
+Since you insert three fingers into your vagina comfortably, it's a given that your hymen is likely only partial at this point, which is totally fine.
+Too, the hymen is flexible, rather than brittle, so it can stretch when you insert your fingers.
 There's no actual purpose for a hymen, and it's supposed to wear away.
 It also doesn't matter how it wears away.
-The idea that women who have not had penis-in-vagina intercourse should all have totally intact hymens is a very outdated and incorrect idea.
-Plenty of women will have hymens that are mostly worn away without having had any intercourse at all.
+The idea that people with vaginas who have not had vaginal intercourse should all have totally intact hymens is a very outdated and incorrect idea.
+Plenty of people with vaginas will have hymens that are mostly worn away without having had any intercourse at all.

 Your friend who told you about menstrual flow is also grossly misinformed.
 The heaviness or lightness of flow has absolutely nothing to do with the vagina, in any way, at all.
-Menstrual flow comes from the endometrium inside your uterus (which the vagina is a path too, but is a separate organ, inside your body), and how heavy a woman's flow is is about a bunch of things, primarily on your hormones (especially in puberty where estrogens are so high)but even just a woman's height (taller women more often have heavier flow, for instance) or weight, or if a woman is taking aspirin for her cramps can increase flow.
-It's not about her vagina: that's only the passage menses passes through: it has no influence on flow.
+Menstrual flow comes from the endometrium inside your uterus (which the vagina is a path too, but is a separate organ, inside your body), and how heavy a person's flow is is about a bunch of things, primarily on your hormones (especially in puberty where estrogens are so high) but even just a person's height (taller people who menstruate more often have heavier flow, for instance) or weight, or if a person is taking aspirin for their cramps can increase flow.
+It's not about their vagina: that's only the passage menses passes through: it has no influence on flow.
 So, now you know better and you can also fill her in on the real deal!

 Since it's pretty clear you've gone without a lot of vital information until now, I'm also going to toss you a few more basic articles you may find useful.